FastEddyOne/EmployeeCompetencyTracker/readme.md

 # Competency Tracker

 Competency Tracker is a console-based application designed to manage and track the competencies of employees within an organization.
 It allows for recording, updating, and reporting on employee competencies and assessment results.
+You can generate dummy data using this repo: https://github.com/FastEddyOne/EmployeeDataGenerator

 ## Features